 Quick & Easy

-For many of us, the outdoors beckon strongly in the spring.
+For many of us, the outdoors beckon strongly in the spring more than any other time of the year.
 We want to eat food that fuels our activities and can be prepared quickly.
 Think quickly steamed peas and pan-fried meats as a simple but delicious dinner that can be done in less than 15 minutes.
 Keep greens and other veggies chopped in the fridge to toss together quick salads.

 Desserts